oveddan/site/content/portfolio/pursuit-by-equinox/index.md

 showonlyimage: true
 ---

 The Pursuit by Equinox is a gamified group cycling class driven by 500,000 records of data per session to display a Canne’s Lion winning visual experience.
 700+ classes are hosted per month at Equinox locations across the United States.
+I was the lead developer on this project.

 <!--more-->